-After the abdication of Edward the eight, Albert Frederick Arthur George became king George VI on 11th December 1936.
+After the abdication of Edward the eighth, Albert Frederick Arthur George became King George VI on 11th December 1936.

 His wife, the then Duchess of York, proposed a nationwide tree planting as a permanent memorial of the coronation.

 King George VI Avenue, on Cranmer Green, was created with the planting of 36 tulip trees and 36 purple-leaved plum trees.
 The number 36 was chosen to represent the year, 1936, of his becoming king, although his coronation was not until the following year, on 12th May, 1937.